WarrantyNowVoid/jekyll-wnv/_posts/2011-06-24-driving-to-work-hungover-05e1b.md

 date: 2011-06-24 14:50:02 -0400
 author: pope
 title: "Driving to Work Hungover"
-tagline: "Driving to work sucks as it is.
+excerpt: "Driving to work sucks as it is.
 Driving to work hungover?
 Well, that\'s like driving to work with a midget in the seat next to you punching you in the dick every 54 seconds.
 Don\'t have a dick?
 Not a problem.
 The midget brought a cadaver and his sewing kit.
 It\'s about as good as if Hitler and Fidel Castro adopted and raise the world\'s most evil baby.
 Frankly, it sucks."
 category: Articles
 tags: ["review","hangovers","driving","how are any of us still employed?","DON'T THROW UP","booze","MBTA","operating motor vehicles"]
 comments: true